 As important as beautiful environment design and exciting new technology is, what Mr Cipriani can teach us is that by putting humans first and treating the people like kings, we ensure that the experience we give becomes the stuff of legend.

-And by taking the Harry’s Bar approach of putting humans ahead of your marketing metrics, the ripple effect of your brand experience will be felt for years and decades into the future, rather than just for a few weeks or months.
+By taking the Harry’s Bar approach of putting humans ahead of expensive new tech, the ripple effect of your brand experience will be felt for years and decades into the future, rather than just for a few months after opening.

-Thanks for reading.
 Human experience design is the cornerstone of our expertise.
-If you’re interested in working with a team that can help you to build your brand’s legacy, please get in touch – we would love to hear from you.
+If you’re interested in working with an agency that can help you to build your brand’s legacy in human-centric experiences, please feel free to get in touch – we would love to hear from you.